SirJakesalot/MinecraftMobIdentifier/docs/final.md

 We wanted to be able to accurately identify mobs in the world using only images.
 Initially, we also wanted to be able to locate mobs in the Malmo world as well but as we came to understand the complexity of this problem we were forced to simplify it.
 The details of our attempts will be in the **Approach** section.
 Our simplified goal was to take an image of a single mob in a static superflat world and accurately classify what mob it was.
 This was very successful and easy to do.
 We wanted to make the project interesting so we asked ourselves "Just how many images does our classifier need to be accurate?"
 Our goal became how to run experiments in Malmo to test different datasets to see which one would be the smallest, most accurate, etc.

 ## Dataset Creation
-As we were figuring out how to approach the problem we tried **MANY** things (described in Approaches).
+As we were figuring out how to approach the problem we tried **MANY** things.
 We first needed an image dataset.
 We ended up spawning an agent in a world with a single mob and taking thousands screenshots.
 We then applied different image manipulations to these images and trained different models to test which features/models to use.
 We decided to use sklearns Random Forest Classifier based on these results.

 We then decided that we should automate an agent to build this dataset.
 We spawned an agent with 4 mobs surrounding the agent at fixed locations (random distance away from the agent) and continued to turn 90 degrees to look at the mob and take screenshots.
 When all 4 mobs were seen we sent a Minecraft console command to kill all mobs and repeated the process.
 Below is an image representation: